Add this eBook to your basket to receive access to all 465 records.

 Proprietors of Bradford Banking Company

-(1838) The provincial banks of England and Wales made annual returns to the Stamp Office of their proprietors or shareholders.
-These returns, registered in March 1838, from the 103 banks then in existence, contain the full names and addresses of about 30,000 shareholders. | Sample scan, click to enlarge
+The provincial banks of England and Wales made annual returns to the Stamp Office of their proprietors or shareholders.
+These returns, registered in March 1838, from the 103 banks then in existence, contain the full names and addresses of about 30,000 shareholders.

 Proprietors of Bradford Commercial Joint-Stock Banking Company

-(1838) The provincial banks of England and Wales made annual returns to the Stamp Office of their proprietors or shareholders.
-These returns, registered in March 1838, from the 103 banks then in existence, contain the full names and addresses of about 30,000 shareholders. | Sample scan, click to enlarge
+The provincial banks of England and Wales made annual returns to the Stamp Office of their proprietors or shareholders.
+These returns, registered in March 1838, from the 103 banks then in existence, contain the full names and addresses of nearly 30,000 shareholders.
+This bank was based in Manchester.

 Shareholders of the Northern and Central Bank of England